 Call via Skype.
 Skype uses PostgreSQL to store all Skype chat and call activity.
 Call is routed through to an external VOIP service, running on Asterisk, which also uses PostgreSQL.

 Researches colon cancer at a charity web site that uses a .org domain.
 The charity web site runs Django on top of PostgreSQL.
 The .org domain is managed by Afilias who also use PostgreSQL.
-The medication described is by Genetech, producer of Avastin and other drugs, who use PostgreSQL for integrating and mining bioinformatics data as part of the drug discovery process.
+The medication described is by Genentech, producer of Avastin and other drugs, who use PostgreSQL for integrating and mining bioinformatics data as part of the drug discovery process.

 Takes time out to go for a run, uses Runkeeper app from Fitness keeper.
 Fitness Keeper uses PostgreSQL to store all metrics of runners’ routes and performances.